-Fish Consumption Advisories
+Fish Consumption Advice

 To enjoy the benefits of eating fish while minimizing exposure to mercury, you should:

-Federal, state and local governments issue fish consumption advisories when the fish are unsafe to eat.
+Federal, state and local governments issue fish consumption advisories when fish are unsafe to eat.
 The advisories may suggest that people avoid eating certain kinds or certain amounts of fish.
-Some advisories apply to specific water types (like lakes).
-Some may focus on groups of particularly sensitive people.
+Some advisories apply to specific water types (like specific lakes).
+Some may focus on groups of particularly sensitive people (e.g., women of childbearing age).
 Some advisories include notices of "no restriction" to tell us that certain fish are safe to eat.
 As states increase the waters they monitor for contaminated fish, both the number of advisories and the waters where it is safe to eat fish are increasing.

-Visit the links below to learn more about mercury in fish, fish consumption advisories, and state fish advisories.
+The degree of exposure to mercury is derived from both the amount and the type of fish eaten.
+The key factor to an individual's health is related to the amount and type of fish the individual consumes.
 If you are concerned for your health or your family's as a result of exposure to mercury, get in touch with your health care provider.
 They will be able to tell you if mercury exposure is a problem for you and what to do about it.